-Disclaimer: ASHA approves CE Providers.
-This approval does not imply endorsement of course content, specific products, or clinical procedures.
-Every attempt is made to ensure the accuracy of information in ASHA CEFind and on ASHA CE Transcripts.
+Disclaimer: ASHA approves CE Providers not courses.
+This approval does not imply endorsement of course content, specific products or clinical procedures.
+Every attempt is made to ensure the accuracy of information in ASHA CEFind.
+It is your responsibility to contact the CE Provider to verify specific information about a course.
 ASHA does not accept responsibility for any inaccurate information listed in ASHA CEFind.

-Registration fees: ASHA CE does not collect details on course registration fees/cost to attend from ASHA Approved CE Providers.
+Registration fees: ASHA CE does not collect details on course registration fees/cost from ASHA Approved CE Providers.
 We recommend accessing the provider’s website for course pricing information.

 Information pertaining to disorders of speech, language, swallowing, and hearing: